minhngoc24/HopeGlow/README.md

 - Add openAI API to help donors generate description for the item.
 - Let donors and recipients add friend with each other.
 - Create ratings
+---

-This project is created for hackathon and educational purposes.Feel free to build upon it, improve it, and use it for good.
+This project is created for hackathon and educational purposes.
+Feel free to build upon it, improve it, and use it for good.